Down East Clam Chowder

 Add potatoes to the pan and stir well.
 Add clam broth and just enough water to cover the potatoes.
 Simmer until potatoes are tender.

-Add milk and half-and-half; bring to a simmer.
+Add milk and half-and-half (or evaporated milk); bring to a simmer.
 Add clams and butter; simmer a few minutes until clams are heated through and butter is melted.
 (Do not boil or clams will be tough.)
 Season with salt and pepper.